vjousse/vim-for-humans-book/rst/en/introduction.rst

 When you need to write or to code, you have to choose a text editor, and a very good one.
 They are many text editors available out there, but very few of them are more than 40 years old.
 It's the case of *Emacs* (http://www.gnu.org/software/emacs/), *Vi* and its improved successor |vim| (http://www.vim.org).
 They were created in the 70's and are still used a lot nowadays.
 You may have already noticed that it's not thanks to the beauty of their website or the efficiency of their communication.
 Here are some **reasons for their success**:

 **Forever**
     You learn them once and you use them forever.
-In a world where the languages and technologies are constantly changing, it's a real chance to be able to invest for the long term.
+In a world where languages and technologies are constantly changing, it's a real chance to be able to invest on the long term.

 **Everywhere**
     They are available for each and every possible platform : Mac Os X, Windows, GNU/Linux, BSD, … and it's always been the case.